 The Asylum’s War of the World actually managed to follow HG Wells’ story closer than many of the other versions, despite being set in present day USA.
 While the acting, direction and special effects are all what we’ve come to expect from The Asylum, having this in mind, it’s not bad compared to the other stuff they’ve produced.

 War of the Worlds (2005)

-Suggested Tagline: “Aliens Spoil Single Dad’s Weekend with the Kids”
+Suggested Tagline: “Aliens Ruin Single Dad’s Weekend with the Kids”

 To me, this is the big one, at least when we’re talking about film adaptations of HG Wells’ story.
 Masterfully directed by Steven Spielberg, we follow a single, part-time father as he tries to defend his children during a devestating alien attack.
 Tom Cruise plays his character to the hilt, and despite being set in modern day USA, it still follows the original story quite close, with several of the important events from the novel and an ending that keeps with HG Wells’ intended message.

 It is clear to see how Steven Spielberg has taken inspiration from real world devestation and conflicts in his version of War of the Worlds.
 We are reminded of such things as the Holocaust, the attacks on the World Trade Center and fugutives escaping conflict areas.
 It feels grounded.
 It feels real.